mantidproject/mantid/docs/source/release/v4.2.0/diffraction.rst

 - :ref:`SaveHKL <algm-SaveHKL>` now saves the tbar and transmission values for shapes and materials provided by :ref:`SetSample <algm-SetSample>`.

+Bug Fixes
+#########

+- :ref:`IndexPeaksWithSatellites <algm-IndexPeaksWithSatellites>` & :ref:`IndexPeaks <algm-IndexPeaks>` have been fixed
+  so that they correctly report the number of main & satellite reflections that have been indexed.
+Also, if a satellite peak cannot be indexed its HKL is reset to 000 rather than accidentally setting it to the HKL of the main reflection.

 Imaging
 -------